fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Configuring the Networking Infrastructure

-* Make sure the following ports are open in all the servers.
-9001-9022
+* Make sure the following ports are open in all the servers: `9001-9022`
 * Configure separate networks for Data and Management networks to isolate the traffic
-  * Data network is specified giving the ‘-d’ switch and Management networks with the ‘-m’ switch.
+  * Data network is specified giving the `-d` switch and Management networks with the `-m` switch.
 Refer to [scheduler guides](/portworx-install-with-kubernetes) for specifics to enable it in your scheduler.
   * With multiple NICs, create a bonded ethernet port for data interface for improved availability and performance.

 #### Configuring and Provisioning Underlying Storage